-37) In its report on the SME Action Programme presented in May 1987, the European Parliament largely welcomed its proposals but indicated that the rate of progress had been too slow.
+- 36) In its report on the SME Action Programme presented in May 1987, the European Parliament largely welcomed its proposals but indicated that the rate of progress had been too slow.
 It also made suggestions for action in specific areas, such as changes in the systems of company law and direct taxation in order to encourage the creation and development of SMEs, measures to help them obtain access to public procurement contracts, and improved conditions to obtain finance through Community schemes.
 It also called for a Council of Ministers with responsibility for them to meet at least once a year to discuss Community SME policy.
-The first Council of Ministers to deal specifically with SME policy is to be held in May 1988.

-38) The opinion of the Economic and Social Committee, delivered in July 1987, also welcomed the Action Programme and argued for a greater commitment of Community resources, both in financial terms and in human resources through the Commission.
+The first Council of Ministers to deal specifically with SME policy is to be held in May 1988. - 37) The opinion of the Economic and Social Committee, delivered in July 1987, also welcomed the Action Programme and argued for a greater commitment of Community resources, both in financial terms and in human resources through the Commission.
 It urged the Commission to set deadlines for each section of the Action Programme and expressed the hope that the necessary political will would be present on the part of the Council to adopt binding provisions for the implementation of the programme.

 2.2.
-Future policy towards enterprises : objectives and basic principles to safeguard and improve the environment for business during the completion of the internal market and beyond (see chapter 3)
+Future policy towards enterprises : objectives and basic principles

+- 38) Enterprise policy can be considered to have three broad objectives : - to safeguard and improve the environment for business during the completion of the internal market and beyond - to develop policies designed to help new and growing enterprises benefit from the opportunities offered by the internal market